 - Undergraduate applicants who have attended a post-secondary institution and have completed at least 14 transferable semester credits at an accredited institution must present a minimum grade point average of 2.0 for all post-secondary work.
 For admission into the College of Engineering, transfer students must have a cumulative grade point average of at least 2.8.
 Other departments may have additional requirements.
 Students who have completed fewer than 14 transferable semester credits (post-secondary) must meet the freshman or first-year student requirements in addition to the transfer student requirements.

 - Please note: Students transferring to the University of Idaho from another U.S. college or university must notify their current international student advisor of their plans to transfer to the University of Idaho.
-Please refer to the SEVIS Transfer Process Form for more information on this topic.
+Please refer to the SEVIS Transfer Process Form for more information about this topic.

 - Fall 1 ALCP Session (August to October): May 1